raccog/PumpkinComputer/book/src/ch00-00-introduction.md

 # Introduction

 This book currently describes my plans for the Pumpkin Computer.
+These plans are not set in stone.

-The Pumpkin Computer is an open-source implementation of a CPU and operating system from scratch.
-One of the main goals of this project is to contain both an HDL implementation of a CPU (including its peripherals) and a desktop operating system to run on it.
+The Pumpkin Computer is an open-source implementation of a RISC-V processing environment and operating system from scratch.
+One of the main goals of this project is to contain both an HDL implementation of a processor and a desktop operating system to run on it.

-Chapter 1 describes the CPU.

-Chapter 2 describes the Operating System.

-Chapter 3 describes the Userland programs.